Cycle 8

 WHAT boundaries are set up around your money?

-WHY is it necessary to have a plan for your money?
+WHY is it necessary to have goals for your money?

 TERMS.
-Set Terms when it comes to your money.
+Set terms when it comes to your money.
 Not only for yourself but also for others.
 Set boundaries.
 After all your major responsibilities have been cared for.
-Monitor how much you have availible to spend and availible to lend.
+Monitor how much you have available to spend and available to lend.
 You should never run out of money this way.

 Self-Reflection Points